-- 800-626-8137: Mental Health Crisis Line for people who are in mental health crisis and do not pose imminent threat to themselves or others. - 360-695-9677: CFTH Housing Hotline for anyone in need of services like emergency shelter serving Vancouver and Clark County. - 360-487-8626: City of Vancouver Homeless Assistance and Resources Team (HART) serving Vancouver city limits. - 911: For people who are in medical distress or in a mental health crisis and pose an imminent threat to themselves or others.
+- 360-696-9650: Clark County Crisis Line for people who are in mental health crisis and do not pose imminent threat to themselves or others.
+Available 24/7. - 360-695-9677: CFTH Housing Hotline for anyone in need of services like emergency shelter serving Vancouver and Clark County. - 360-487-8626: City of Vancouver Homeless Assistance and Resources Team (HART) serving Vancouver city limits. - 911: For people who are in medical distress or in a mental health crisis and pose an imminent threat to themselves or others.

-Here's what to do if:
+Here's what to do if you own a business:

-Someone is sleeping/loitering at your front door:
+Someone is sleeping/loitering at the front door: